 Iran hid an enrichment programme for 18 years, so the Security Council says that until Iran's peaceful intentions can be fully established, it should stop enrichment and other nuclear activities.

 Iran has said it is simply doing what it is allowed to do under the Nuclear Non-Proliferation Treaty, which allows signatory states to enrich uranium to be used as fuel for power generation.

 Such states have to remain under inspection by the IAEA.
 Iran is under inspection, though not under the strictest rules allowed because it will not agree to them.Could Iran build a nuclear bomb if it chose to?

-Experts at the Washington-based Institute for Science and International Security said in a report that Iran could turn its 20%-, or medium-enriched uranium into weapons-grade in a matter of months.
-But the institute cautioned that the bomb-making process is separate and would be done in secret, so estimating timelines was extremely difficult.
+Experts at the Washington-based Institute for Science and International Security cautioned in a September 2013 report that any bomb-making process would be done in secret, so estimating timelines was extremely difficult.